-When you have white screen, or a http error when activation Really Simple SSL, this can have two causes: your site is low on memory, or there’s a plugin conflicting with the flushing of the rewrite rules.
+When you get a white screen or http error when activating Really Simple SSL, this can have two causes: your site is low on memory, or, there is a plugin conflicting with the flushing of the rewrite rules.

 Low memory on your site when activating Really Simple SSL can result in an http 500 error page.
 Sometimes you can resolve this by deactivating your caching plugin.

 Why does this happen, does Really Simple SSL take so much memory?